 Here is an example of a coloring book that I call FLARE BOOKS for Chronic Illness.

+To date, I’ve completed 34 coloring books from front to back.
 This was my 10th FLARE BOOK.
 Each book represents 2-4 months of flare activity.
 This was a special book to color because it was written and designed by one of my favorite authors, Jenny Lawson.
 It’s called You Are Here, and it’s about chronic illness.

 It was a huge source of support for me when I was working on this book.